-Shaping current and future responses to domestic violence in religious, migrant and ethnic minority contexts
+Shaping current and future responses to domestic violence in development, humanitarian and migration contexts

 Institute of Domestic Violence, Religion & Migration

-The Institute of Domestic Violence, Religion & Migration is a highly specialised evidence and practice platform that produces innovative research and intervention approaches to domestic violence and interconnected forms of violence in religious, migrant and ethnic minority contexts.
+The Institute of Domestic Violence, Religion & Migration (IDVRM) is a highly specialised evidence and practice platform that produces innovative research and intervention approaches to domestic violence and interconnected forms of violence in religious, migrant and ethnic minority contexts internationally.

-We support governments, aid organisations and service providers deliver robust, effective and scalable programmes and interventions in diverse religious and cultural contexts.
 Our approach is guided by the Project dldl/ድልድል Model premised on decolonial reflexivity, interdisciplinarity, cultural and theological knowledge and genuine co-creation involving grassroots organisations, women’s platforms and faith-based stakeholders.
+We operate an international network of researchers and practitioners internationally and have active programmes in East Africa and Europe.

-The Institute has developed out of the work of Project dldl/ድልድል established by Dr Romina Istratii with funding by UK Research and Innovation (Future Leaders Fellowship Grant Ref: MR/T043350/1).
-The Institute’s research and intervention programmes until 2027 are enabled with renewal funding by UK Research and Innovation (Future Leaders Fellowship Renewal Grant: MR/Y033825/1).
+The Institute developed out of the work of Project dldl/ድልድል, which was established by Dr Romina Istratii with funding by UK Research and Innovation (Future Leaders Fellowship Grant Ref: MR/T043350/1) at SOAS University of London between 2020-2024.
+Some of the Institute’s research and intervention programmes have been enabled with renewal funding by UK Research and Innovation (Future Leaders Fellowship Renewal Grant: MR/Y033825/1).

-The state of domestic violence and related forms of violence in a conflict-affected world
+The intersection of domestic violence, religion and migration in a conflict-affected world

 Our Mission